 For example, would you like a simple, straight-lined dining table or would you prefer a table in the minimalist style with a touch Industrial charm?
-As you can see in the pictures little by little, I decided for the latter.
-Personally, I find industrial design just really cool - especially in combination with wall posters of skylines of big cities (you can find them e.g. at https://myloview.de/poster/nach-kategorie/stadte/) and a concrete wall in the room just looks strong.
+As you can see from the pictures, I opted for the latter.

-So it should be a DIY dining table made of wooden planks and metal - just two different materials.
-Due to the old, reclaimed oak planks and the massive table runners, the dining table is simple, but still rustic.
+Accordingly, it should be DIY dining table made from wooden planks and metal be used.
+Just two different materials.
+The old reclaimed oak planks and the solid table runners give the dining table a simple yet rustic look.

-The question of style is therefore ultimately also a question of material.
-It was also important to me that the edges of the table, where you eat later, are not trimmed (straightened), but that the natural tree edge is preserved.
-This gives each table its truly unique style.
+It was also important to me that the edges of the table, where you eat later, are not trimmed (straightened), so that the Preserve natural tree edge remains.
+This gives each table a truly unique touch.

 Where should the dining table be placed later?

-In addition, the future space of the DIY dining table may not be rectangular, but may have a slope.
-Nevertheless, in order to make the table run parallel to other furnishings or walls, it may well make sense to give one side of the table the corresponding angle of the slope as well.
+In addition, the future space of the DIY dining table may not be rectangular, but possibly an incline has.
+To ensure that the table is still parallel to other furnishings or walls, it can make sense to give one side of the table the corresponding angle of the slope.

 How big do you want the DIY dining table to be?

-You should be pretty clear in advance how your homemade dining table should look later.
-I had determined in advance that the DIY dining table about 165 cm long, 90 cm wide or deep and 75 cm high should be.
-Ordinary dining tables are not quite so wide, but for a massive effect, I opted for a slightly wider table.
-Not least because the wooden planks were sufficiently available.
+You should be pretty clear in advance how you want your self-built dining table to look later.
+I had decided that the table about 165 cm long, 90 cm wide or deep and 75 cm high should be.
+So give it some thought before you start planing, sanding and painting.

 1) Get wooden planks for the dining table.